 All aspects of a democracy are organised on the basis of rules and laws, making the principle of established jurisdiction prevail.

 - All regular activities within a bureaucracy can be regarded as official duties;

 - Management has the authority to impose rules;

 - Rules can easily be respected on the basis of established methods.

-According to the Bureaucratic Theory of Max Weber, bureaucracy is the basis for the systematic formation of any organisation and is designed to ensure efficiency and effectiveness.
+According to this theory of Max Weber, bureaucracy is the basis for the systematic formation of any organisation and is designed to ensure efficiency and economic effectiveness.

 1. Task specialisation